jometzg/appgatewaywebapp/readme.md

 You can also see that the application gateway has a custom domain and an SSL certificate for that configured.

+### Note:
-Note: The internally-facing version of this web app, uses the usual HTTPS port of 443.
+* The internally-facing version of this web app, uses the usual HTTPS port of 443.
 So this does not conflict, the public port is 445.
-In normal circumstances 443 would be used.
+In normal circumstances the default SSL port 443 would be used.
+* In order provide this capability requires a internet domain name and the ability to set its DNS settings.
+This demo used LetsEncrypt to generate a wildcard certificate for the domain.